singnet/covid-simulation/results/README.md

 ![scenario4](scenario4.png 'scenario4')
 [CSV data](scenario4.csv)

-## Simulations considering the use of a wearable which allows earlier detection of symptoms

-In this simulation we consider that 30% of people use a wearable with an app which detects COVID-19 symptoms 1 day earlier.

 ## Simulations considering the use of masks

 We've studied the effect of the use of masks in the rate of deaths during the